Licensed apps in the Mendix Cloud can be scaled in various ways.

 - Have a licensed app hosted in Mendix Cloud v4

-- The Mendix version of the app is Mendix 7.0 or higher
+- The Mendix version of the app is Mendix 7.0 or above

 If you want to scale your licensed app in Mendix Cloud v4, follow these steps:

-- Go to the Mendix Portal and select your licensed app.
+Go to the Developer Portal and select your licensed app.

 4.1 Scaling Example 1